abdulmunimjemal/abdulmunimjemal.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm Abdulmunim Jundurahman Jemal, a Software Engineer specializing in AI.
-I have a strong background in NLP, speech processing, and some experience neuro-symbolic AI research, with hands-on experience in developing real-world applications such as speech-based language learning apps, machine translation systems, and advanced AI pipelines.
+Hi, I’m Abdulmunim Jundurahman Jemal—a Software Engineer with a passion for AI-driven innovation.
+My expertise spans NLP, speech processing, and neuro-symbolic AI, where I’ve translated complex concepts into real-world impact.
+From creating intuitive speech-based language learning apps to developing machine translation systems, I enjoy tackling challenges that push the boundaries of technology.

-Currently, I'm a Software Engineer (AI) at Amazéthu, focusing on company-specific AI solutions.
-I've also collaborated on research at iCog Labs and worked on impactful projects during my time at SMARTi Co. in Japan.
-With a top CGPA in Software Engineering at Addis Ababa University, I combine a strong academic foundation with practical expertise.
+My journey includes research at iCog Labs and working on transformative projects with SMARTi Co. in Japan.
+These experiences have shaped my problem-solving mindset and deepened my commitment to designing AI solutions that make a difference.

+**Current Interests:**
+  - Efficient NLP
+  - Model quantization for resource-constrained environments
+  - AI localization for global accessibility
+  - Multi Modality

 <!-- Check out my [publications page](/al-folio/publications/) to explore my work or connect with me through the icons below.
 Let's build innovative AI solutions together! -->